itsrithivasan/HTML5-Beginner-Project/README.md

 # HTML5-Beginner-Project

-TO run the project execute the home.html file
+To run the project execute the home.html file